utterworks/fbp-docs/docs/guide/getting-started/02-project-details.md

 # Project Details

-Once the project has been created, click on the project name to manage the project details.
+Once the project has been created, click on the project name to configure and administer the project.

+## Home

 The Home tab gives a summary of the details and is the place to initiate model training when a data set has been created or imported.
 Initially the model is in a state of “UNTRAINED”

 ![Project details](../img/project-details/project-details-01.png)

-## Home

 ## Configuration